morgulcore/Chessosis/doc/hours-worked.md

 Oh, one more thing -- I finally managed to come up with a class diagram, luokkakaavio.
 I'll update it as needed so that it will remain an accurate graphical representation of the basic structure of Chessosis.

 In extreme hurry I tried coming up with a sequence diagram.
 I'll work on it some more in the near future.

+## 2015-06-12 | Hours worked: -

+I have completed my work on the following classes (including testing and javadoc):
+--Position